clemiblac/Clementine-GWU-HW-Unit2/README.md

   * The total stock volume of the stock.

 I then applied conditional formatting that will highlight positive change in green and negative change in red.

+### Note
+* The files "Alphabetical_Testing" and "Multiple_Year_Stock_Data" are base files with original data kept as back up in case the "XLMS" files with the VBA scripts are corrupted.

+* Due to the large nature of the "Multiple_Year_Stock_Data" file, running the VBA code will take a long time so the code is run and tested on the "Alphabetical_Testing" file first.
+Once everything works, the code is then applied to the "Multiple_Year_Stock_Data"